sergiodxa/remix-auth-form/README.md

 );
 ```

-In order to authenticate a user, you can use the following inside of an ActionFunction:
+In order to authenticate a user, you can use the following inside of an `action` function:

 ```ts
 export const action = async ({ context, request }: ActionArgs) => {